Nicolas Poussin: Early years – Les Andelys and Paris

 His early sketches gained him a place in the studios of established painters.
 He worked for three months in the studio of the Flemish painter Ferdinand Elle, who painted almost exclusively portraits, a genre that was of little interest to Poussin.
-He moved next to the studio of Georges Lallemand, but Lallemand's inattention to precise drawing and the articulation of his figures apparently displeased Poussin.
+Afterward, he is thought to have studied for one month in the studio of Georges Lallemand, but Lallemand's inattention to precise drawing and the articulation of his figures apparently displeased Poussin.
 Moreover, Poussin did not fit well into the studio system, in which several painters worked on the same painting.
 Thereafter he preferred to work very slowly and alone.
 Little is known of his life in Paris at this time.
 Court records show that he ran up considerable debts, which he was unable to pay.
-He studied anatomy and perspective, but the most important event of his first residence in Paris was his discovery of the royal art collections, thanks to his friendship with Alexandre Courtois, the valet de chambre of Marie de Medicis.
+He studied anatomy and perspective, but the most important event of his first residence in Paris was his discovery of the royal art collections, thanks to his friendship with Alexandre Courtois, the valet de chambre of Marie de' Medici.
 There he saw for the first time engravings of the works of Giulio Romano and especially of Raphael, whose work had an enormous influence on his future style.

 He first tried to travel to Rome in 1617 or 1618, but made it only as far as Florence, where, as his biographer Bellori reported, "as a result of some sort of accident, he returned to France."
 On his return, he began making paintings for Paris churches and convents.
 In 1622 made another attempt to go to Rome, but went only as far as Lyon before returning.
 In the summer of the same year, he received his first important commission: the Order of Jesuits requested a series of six large paintings to honor the canonization of their founder, Saint Francis Xavier.
 The originality and energy of these paintings (since lost) brought him a series of important commissions.

-Giambattista Marino, the court poet to Marie de Medici, employed him to make a series of fifteen drawings, eleven illustrating Ovid's Metamorphoses and four illustrating battle scenes from Roman history.
+Giambattista Marino, the court poet to Marie de' Medici, employed him to make a series of fifteen drawings, eleven illustrating Ovid's Metamorphoses and four illustrating battle scenes from Roman history.
 The "Marino drawings", now at Windsor Castle, are among the earliest identifiable works of Poussin.
-Marino's influence led to a commission for some decoration of Marie de Medici's residence, the Luxembourg Palace, then a commission from the first Archbishop of Paris, Jean-François de Gondi, for a painting of the death of the Virgin (since lost) for the Archbishop's family chapel at the Cathedral of Notre-Dame de Paris.
+Marino's influence led to a commission for some decoration of Marie de' Medici's residence, the Luxembourg Palace, then a commission from the first Archbishop of Paris, Jean-François de Gondi, for a painting of the death of the Virgin (since lost) for the Archbishop's family chapel at the Cathedral of Notre-Dame de Paris.
 Marino took him into his household, and, when he returned to Rome in 1623, invited Poussin to join him.
 Poussin remained in Paris to finish his earlier commissions, then arrived to Rome in the spring of 1624.